Crashing Waves vs. Rising Tides: Findings on AI Automation from Thousands of Worker Evaluations of Labor Market Tasks: Results

 \subsection{Future Impacts}

+We now extrapolate our results into the future under the assumption that AI progress continues at the pace observed in recent years.
+Such projections necessarily involve substantial uncertainty.
+Although they represent our best estimates, the results should therefore be interpreted in light of the limitations discussed in the next section.

-Can our findings inform expectations about future AI capabilities?
-Using estimates from Eq. \eqref{eq:logit_reg_time}, we project how success rates evolve as newer models are released (i.e., extending Figure \ref{fig:frontier_90_success_by_duration}, Panel (a) into the future and to unobserved task durations/initial success rates).
-Starting from a given success rate in 2024-Q2 (or, equivalently, a given initial feasible task duration level), we extrapolate the effect of subsequent model releases, captured by $R_m$, using the estimated coefficient, $\delta$.
+Using estimates from Eq. \eqref{eq:logit_reg_time}, we project how success rates evolve as newer models are released.
+Starting from a given success rate in 2024-Q2 (or, equivalently, a given initial feasible task duration level), we extrapolate the effect of subsequent model releases, captured by $R_m$ in Eq. \eqref{eq:logit_reg_time}, using the estimated coefficient, $\delta$.

-Figure \ref{fig:release_date_model2_start_prob_projection.pdf} shows the resulting projections.
-The faded portions of each curve indicate extrapolations beyond the observed period or into regions with limited data support (curves are shown in full saturation only where the implied task duration falls within the 5th to 95th percentile range of the observed distribution).
-As shown by the saturated portions of the curves, the bulk of observed tasks lies within a relatively narrow success-rate range of 40\% to 70\%.
+Figure \ref{fig:release_date_model2_start_prob_projection.pdf} shows the resulting projections for the minimally sufficient quality level (score $\geq7$).
+Curves are shown in full saturation only where the implied task duration falls within the 1st to 99th percentile range of the observed distribution (about 6 minutes to 5 days).
+The faded portions of each curve indicate extrapolations beyond the observed period or into regions with limited data support.
+As shown by the saturated portions of the curves, the bulk of observed task instances lies within a relatively narrow success-rate range of 44\% to 67\%.
 Because the release-date term, $\delta R_m$ , enters additively in the logit specification of Eq. \eqref{eq:logit_reg_time}, it implies a sigmoidal path in probability space.
 As a result, projected trajectories differ depending on the initial success rate.